 To some golfers, finding the right ball is even more important than finding the right club.
 After all, different designs can provide varying benefits; some help you to achieve greater distances than you thought imaginable, while others will empower you to have increased control on the green.
-Considering the differing benefits available to you, strategy should be employed when choosing the correct golf ball.

 A 4-piece ball usually contains dual-core technology.
 There are two cores that provide low and high spins, depending on the club used.
 The dual-core is surrounded by a thin mantle layer, followed by a urethane outer layer.